Sjhunt93/IAP-2019-2020/Tutorials/Part 1/4 - Flow Control.md

 ## Exercise 1: Selective monophonic synth

 Reload your solution to exercise 3 from practical 3.
-Ensure that you use both the .h and .cpp files.
+Ensure that you use both the `IAP.h` and `IAP.cpp` files.

 **If you have not yet completed practical 3, please ensure you do.**